andreabonvini/Notes/Advanced_Signals/Cerutti.md

   ![](images/STFT5.PNG)

   The example in the next figure shows the time-frequency representation relative to a series of $RR$ intervals with high variability of respiratory component.
 The three-dimensional view allows us to grasp the small details of nonstationary oscillatory phenomena.
 The series in this case has been analyzed with the $STFT$ using a relatively narrow window.
-The good temporal resolution obtained allows us to assess the power of the respiratory component of origin ($0.3-0.4 \;Hz​$) and its evolution over time.
+The good temporal resolution obtained allows us to assess the power of the respiratory component of origin ($0.3-0.4 \;Hz$) and its evolution over time.

   ![](images/STFT6.PNG)